 To record the audio of your podcast to upload into your computer after, the Tascam DR-05 Portable Handheld Digital Audio Recorder is a user-friendly recorder where you can upload your podcast recording files with ease on your computer through a USB cable.
 We also use this for FinalsiteFM.

 To connect all your equipment to the sound mixer, cables are a necessity.
-We recommend these Hosa Technology Stereo cable that will connect into your recorder, and the Kopul Studio Elite cables that will connect into your microphones.
+We recommend these Hosa Technology Stereo cable that will connect to your recorder and the Kopul Studio Elite cables that will connect to your microphones.

 Step 3: Find The Best Software To Record and Edit Your Podcast

 Once you have the equipment you'll need, it's time to install the necessary software you will use to record and edit the podcasts.

 Many schools, as well as Finalsite at one point, use the free program Audacity to upload and edit the podcast audio.
 Since joining the production team, I've edited all podcasts in Adobe Audition, from Adobe Creative Cloud Suite, as it's easy to mix multiple tracks into one file and makes editing a breeze.

 If you end up needing to record your podcast on-the-go or end up needing to record a podcast over the phone with individuals remotely, we have also heard of many podcasts being recorded using programs like Skype and Go-To-Meeting that will pick up the sound from a computer or phone.
 Keep in mind, the audio quality may not be as best as it would be with a microphone in-person, but the sound quality of these programs does work well enough to have your podcast sound great, even if it's recorded remotely.